 Core criteria Comprehensive criteria Technical Specification TS3.
 Gear shift indicators (GSI) Note: this criterion does not apply to automatic vehicles.
 The criterion is not relevant for electric and plug -in hybrid vehicles, so it is not part of the comprehensive criterion.
 LCVs shall be equipped with a gear shift indicator, meaning a visible indicator recommending that the driver shift gear.
 Verification: The tenderer shall provide the technical sheet of the vehicle where this information is stated.
 TS4.
+Energy consumption display (Same for co ore and comprehensive)

-Energy consumption display (Same for co ore and comprehensive) The vehicles shall be equipped with a mechanism to display to the driver fuel consumption figures.
-Verification: The tenderer shall provide the technical sheet of t he vehicle where this information is stated.
+TS4.
+Energy consumption display (Same for core and comprehensive)

+The vehicles shall be equipped with a mechanism to display to the driver fuel consumption figures.

+The tenderer shall provide the technical sheet of the vehicle where this information is stated.

 TS5.
-Vehicle specific eco-driving information (Same for core and comprehensive) Cars/LCVs shall be equipped with information/ instructions on eco driving.
+Vehicle specific eco-driving information (Same for core and comprehensive)

+Cars/LCVs shall be equipped with information/ instructions on eco driving.
 In the case of ICEV, the user manual of the vehicle shall include guidelines on early shifting, maintaining a steady speed at low RPM and anticipating traffic flows.
 In case of hybrid and electric vehicles, they shall include information on the use of the regenerative braking in order to save energy.
 For Plug-in Hybrid Electric Vehicles and Range Extender Electric Vehicles, they shall provide specific instructions to maximize the kilometres driven electrically.

-Verification: The tenderer shall provide the technical sheet of t he vehicle where this information is stated.
+Verification: The tenderer shall provide the technical sheet of the vehicle where this information is stated.
+TS6.
+Traffic information and route optimisation Note: This criterion may be requested by contracting authorities if the vehicle is to be used in urban areas with congestion issues, or to drive to places that the drivers are not familiar with and no other information system (e.g. smartphones) is available.
+Note: This criterion will not apply to vehicles used for special purposes that require a high level of floating car data protection, e.g. security forces fleets, official vehicles used by members of the government, etc. Vehicles shall be equipped with Traffic information and route optimisation systems meant to interact with the driver providing pretrip information services to help avoiding congestion and make other journey choices to optimise the trip route.
+The system shall be an embedded system, meaning a complete communication module, consisting of a modem and a Subscriber Identity Module (SIM), permanently integrated into the car Verification: The tenderer shall provide the technical sheet of the vehicle where this information is stated.
 Award criteria AC5.
+Speed limiter AC5.
 Speed limiter Points will be awarded to those vehicles equipped with a speed limiting device, meaning an on-board device that automatically limit the speed of a vehicle to a certain maximum speed as set in the device.
-Verification: The tenderer shall present the technical sheet of the vehicle where this information is stated driving behaviour towards a more fuel-efficient driving style should be incentivised.
-These measures are described in section 3.5.3 of the Preliminary report.
+Points will be awarded to those vehicles equipped with a speed limiting device, meaning an on-board device that automatically limit the speed of a vehicle to a certain maximum speed

 There are various measures to reduce fuel consumption of passenger cars and LCVs.
 The LCA-review carried out for LDVs and described in the Preliminary Report (Annex B) has shown that the emissions in the use phase of passenger cars also depend on driving style and driving behaviour.
-This implies that measures that help drivers to improve their
+This implies that measures that help drivers to improve their driving behaviour towards a more fuel-efficient driving style should be incentivised.
+These measures are described in section 3.5.3 of the Preliminary report.